maxdevblock/cubmods/docs/source/manual.rst

 With covariates
 ^^^^^^^^^^^^^^^^^^

-All three combinations of covariates has been implemented in both Python and R: for *uncertainty* only, for *feeling* only, and for *both*.
+All three combinations of covariates has been implemented for CUB family in both Python and R: for *uncertainty* only, for *feeling* only, and for *both*.

 Here we'll show an example with covariates for *feeling* only.